newatts/ReactNativeBLEapp/README.md

 Onto the code, I started a new project using my normal React-Native method: npx react-native init BleExample

-I then checked that it built by starting the server
+I then checked that it built by starting the server:
    npx react-native start

-and loading it onto my phone (I don't have an emulator) npx react-native run-android
+and loading it onto my phone (I don't have an emulator): npx react-native run-android

 Then I started adding the dependecies and rechecking after each dependency was added, in the end I had to change npm versions and also add one extra dependency to the original code, the packages that worked/were needed were: